okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 layout: Guides
 ---

-This guide teaches you how to add and configure Okta Sign-On Policies and App Sign-On Policies to your [Okta organization](/docs/concepts/okta-organizations/), and what they are used for.
+This guide explains how to add and configure Okta Sign-On Policies and App Sign-On Policies to your [Okta organization](/docs/concepts/okta-organizations/), and what the Policies are used for.

 ---